glFusion/shop/README.md

 - Square

-You must sign up with the payment providers and enter your keys in the plugin configuration.
+You must sign up with the payment providers and enter your keys in the gateway configuration.
 You should also sign up for a developer or sandbox account for testing.

-If you use the Bad Behavior plugin, be sure that you whitelist your Shop IPN URL (shop/ipn/*provider*_ipn.php).
-Bad Behavior may block IPN messages from Shop otherwise.
+If you use the Bad Behavior plugin, be sure that you whitelist your Shop IPN URL (`shop/ipn/*provider*_ipn.php`).
+Bad Behavior may otherwise block IPN messages from your gateway provider.

 This version of the Shop plugin requires at least version 1.0.7 of the lgLib plugin for supporting functions.

 ## Plugin APIs
 Plugins may leverage this plugin to process payments and have their products included in the catalog.